nfriend/website-3.0/projects.md

 <h2>WebGL Chess</h2>

 <p>
 The final project for a graduate course I took at <a href="https://www.iastate.edu/">ISU</a> (HCI 557: Computer Graphics and Geometric Modeling) while working towards my Masters.
-Here's a couple of bullet points stolen from the project's README on GitHub:
+Here are a couple of bullet points stolen from the project's README on GitHub:
 </p>

 <ul>